 where <pakfile> is the name of the release package PAK archive file you transferred earlier.

-The LightWave Server filesystem contains information necessary to support the LightWave Server Console application, including API definitions you have created and the Console web application itself.
-The filesystem must be updated to incorporate the updated version of the web application and other structural or content modifications.
-The filesystem is updated using the SUTILITY application, which is run as follows:
+The LightWave Server filesystem contains information necessary to support the LightWave Server operation including API, dictionary, and service definitions you have created.
+The filesystem must be upgraded to incorporate any structural or content modifications included in the new release.
+The filesystem is upgraded using the LWSCOM program, which is run as follows:

-where <filesystem-subvolume> is the name of the subvolume that contains the LightWave Server filesystem (FS0* files).
+where <filesystem-subvolume> is the name of the subvolume that contains the LightWave Server filesystem.

 Restart the LightWave Server components as per your locally-developed procedures.